Frequently Asked Questions

 Common sales channels for microgreens include:

-- Farmers markets: The most popular starting point for new growers.
+- Farmers markets: the most popular starting point for new growers.
 Direct customer interaction and typically the highest per-unit pricing.

-- Restaurants and chefs: Many chefs actively seek local microgreen suppliers for fresh, high-quality garnishes and ingredients.
+- Restaurants and chefs: many chefs actively seek local microgreen suppliers for fresh, high-quality garnishes and ingredients.
 Approach local restaurants with samples.

-- Grocery stores and co-ops: Some local and specialty grocery stores will stock locally grown microgreens, especially organic and health-focused retailers.
+- Grocery stores and co-ops: some local and specialty grocery stores will stock locally grown microgreens, especially organic and health-focused retailers.

-- Online/direct delivery: Some growers build subscription models delivering directly to customers in their area.
+- Online/direct delivery: some growers build subscription models delivering directly to customers in their area.

-- Meal kit companies: An emerging channel as meal kit services seek fresh, locally sourced ingredients.
+- Meal kit companies: an emerging channel as meal kit services seek fresh, locally sourced ingredients.

 How do I find restaurant clients for my microgreens?